tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## WooCommerce Social Media Share Buttons

-> The Woocommerce Social Media Share Buttons plugin allows visitors to your woocommerce shop to easily share your products on popular social media platforms.
-Theme use this plugin to show social sharing icons on WooCommerce product detail page and WPDance Portfolio detail page.
+<div class="lead">The Woocommerce Social Media Share Buttons plugin allows visitors to your woocommerce shop to easily share your products on popular social media platforms.
+Theme use this plugin to show social sharing icons on WooCommerce product detail page and WPDance Portfolio detail page.</div>

 Social icons show on product detail page: